leonardoharth/data_analysis_portfolio/index.md

 ### Volcano Explorer

-This is my term project for the course “Introduction to Web Mapping” (CPLN 692) at the University of Pennsylvania.
+This is my term project for the course [Introduction to Web Mapping](https://github.com/MUSA611-CPLN692-spring2020/ "CPLN 692") at the University of Pennsylvania.
 I used data from the National Museum of Natural History to create a web application to visualize the Museum’s volcanoes catalog.

 <img src="images/Volcano_xp_thumb.JPG?raw=true"/>